-It makes marketing easier and more specific.
+It makes marketing more comfortable and more specific.

 The current state of IEOs

 Crypto exchange Binance now also runs one IEO per month.
-This is done via the internal platform, the “Launchpad”.
+It is done via the internal platform, the “Launchpad”.
 You can only pay for the tokens there with the native currency of Binance BNB.

-It is still completely uncertain whether initial coin offerings will recover in the future after full regulation.
+It is still wholly uncertain whether initial coin offerings will recover in the future after full regulation.
 The security token offerings are in the starting blocks.
 It is also possible to know if they will take off or not.

 The initial exchange offers are already underway and are very successful.
 Therefore, it is to be hoped that they will be the medium of choice with which young companies raise their funds in the future.